 MNEs will examine the power of their buyers because they will want to predict the likelihood of maintaining these customers.
-If the firm believes buyers may be moving their business to competitors, the MNE will want to formulate a strategy for countering this move.
-For example, the company may offer a lower price or increase the amount of service it provides.
+If the firm believes buyers may be moving ii) Bargaining power of supplier:

 An MNE will look at the power of the industry's suppliers to see if it can gain a competitive advantage before.
 For example, if there are a number of suppliers in the industry, the MNE may attempt to play them off against each other in an effort to get a lower price.
 Or the company may move to eliminate any threat from the suppliers by acquiring one of them, thus guaranteeing itself a ready source of inputs.